kawansoft/aceql-http-client-jdbc-driver/README.md

 - Transactions are supported, so as usual, it's much faster to run in autocommit off.

 It is higly recommanded to Always use  batch commands  when you have many rows to INSERT or UPDATE.

+Note that batch commands are supported with AceQL HTTP version 8.0 or higher on server side.

 ## BLOB management